uwjhn/RHTools/README.md

 # RHTools
-Remote Hardware Tools [RHTOOLS v0.004a]
+Remote Hardware Tools [RHTools v0.004a]

 ## Eclipse Plugin
 The RHTools Eclipse Plugin adds different functions to the Eclipse IDE to